Manethpak/poe-tg/README.md

 ## Available Commands

-- `/start` - Initialize the bot and set default AI model
+- /start - Start the bot
-- `/help` - Display available commands
+- /help - Show this help message
-- `/select_bot` - Choose which AI model to use
+- /select_bot - Choose which AI model to use
+- /settings - Show your current settings
+- /set_system_prompt - Set a custom system prompt
-- `/current_bot` - Show the AI model you're currently using
+- /set_temperature - Set the temperature for AI responses
-- `/clear_history` - Clear your conversation history
+- /clear_history - Clear your conversation history

 ## Supported AI Models